-These are the sons of Seir the Horite, inhabitants of the land: Lotan, Shobal, Zibeon, Anah, 21 Dishon, Ezer, Dishan; these are the chiefs of the Horites, the sons of Seir in the land of Edom.
-22 The sons of Lotan were Hori and Heman, and Lotan's sister was Timna.
-These are the sons of Shobal: Alvan, Manahath, Ebal, Shepo, Onam.
-24 These are the sons of Zibeon: Aiah, Anah - the Anah who found the hot springs in the wilderness as he pastured the donkeys of his father Zibeon.
-These are the children of Anah: Dishon, Oholibamah daughter of Anah.
-These are the sons of Dishon: Hemdan, Eshban, Ithran, Cheran.
-These are the sons of Ezer: Bilhan, Zaavan, Akan.
-These are the sons of Dishan: Uz and Aran.
+These are the sons of Seir the Horite, inhabitants of the land: Lotan, Shobal, Zibeon, Anah, Dishon, Ezer, Dishan; these are the chiefs of the Horites, the sons of Seir in the land of Edom.
+The sons of Lotan were Hori and Heman, and Lotan's sister was Timna.
+23 These are the sons of Shobal: Alvan, Manahath, Ebal, Shepo, Onam.
+These are the sons of Zibeon: Aiah, Anah-the Anah who found the hot springs in the wilderness as he pastured the donkeys of his father Zibeon.
+These are the children of Anah: Dishon, Oholibamah daughter of Anah.These are the sons of Dishon: Hemdan, Eshban, Ithran, Cheran.
+27 These are the sons of Ezer: Bilhan, Zaavan, Akan.
+28 These are the sons of Dishan: Uz and Aran.

 These are the chiefs of the Horites: chief Lotan, chief Shobal, chief Zibeon, chief Anah, chief Dishon, chief Ezer, chief Dishan.
-These are the chiefs of the Horites according to their clans in the land of Seir.
+These are the chiefs of the episode when the tribes of Simeon and Levi were in conflict with the people of Shechem.
+(Shechem is a city, not a person).
+We must interpret what is said of "Laban, the Aramean" (Chap.
+31) and of Judah and his sons (26:30 and 36:1) in a similar way.